GoetzGoerisch/addons/letsencrypt/DOCS.md

 <details>
   <summary>Njalla</summary>

 You need to generate an API token inside Settings > API Access or directly at <https://njal.la/settings/api/>.
 If you have a static IP-address restrict the access to your IP.
-I you are not sure, you probably don't have a static IP-address.
+If you are not sure, you probably don't have a static IP-address.

 Example configuration: